 Clay Health Care Center is a small nursing home located in Ivydale, West Virginia.
-Sporting an overall grade of B+, this facility should work for most prospective residents.
+Sporting an overall grade of C, this is likely a middle of the pack nursing home.
 As far as we can see, this nursing home is a solid choice for most people.
-We were also pleased to find that this facility didn't have any poor grades in any of the major categories discussed below.
+This nursing home didn't fare well in all of our categories, but it didn't receive any rock-bottom grades either.
 Additional information about these categories is available below.

 Clay Health Care Center